-- 2.1.1 All domestic seafarers should be assessed as to medical fitness for duties at sea on the following occasions (at least): - · prior to commencing such employment; - when the medical certificate expires and the person intends to return to a vessel to work in near-coastal waters: - if there is a significant change in the medical condition of the seafarer; - · after prolonged sickness absence due to injury or illness. - 2.1.2 A certificate of medical fitness may be issued for: - (a) up to 4 years if at the time of assessment the person is 19 to 50 years old - (b) up to 2 years if at the time of the assessment the person is 51 to 60 years old, and - (c) up to 1 year if at the date of assessment the person is: - (i) not more than 18 years old; or - (j) 61 years old or more.

-2.1.3 A medical practitioner may issue a certificate of medical fitness for a lesser period if appropriate.
+- 2.1.1 All domestic seafarers should be assessed as to medical fitness for duties at sea on the following occasions (at least): - prior to commencing such employment; - when the medical certificate expires and the person intends to return to a vessel to work in nearcoastal waters; - if there is a significant change in the medical condition of the seafarer; - after prolonged sickness absence due to injury or illness. - 2.1.2 A certificate of medical fitness may be issued for: - (a) up to 4 years if at the time of assessment the person is 19 to 50 years old - (b) up to 2 years if at the time of the assessment the person is 51 to 60 years old, and - (c) up to 1 year if at the date of assessment the person is: - (i) not more than 18 years old; or - (j) 61 years old or more. - 2.13.1 A Medical Practitioner may issue a Certificate of Medical Fitness for a lesser period if appropriate.

-Note: An example might be where a medical practitioner considers that a person, although fit at the time of the examination, needs to be re-examined to determine the continued efficacy of treatment for a condition.
+Note: An example might be where a Medical Practitioners considers that a person, although fit at the time of the examination, needs to be re-examined to determine the continued efficacy of treatment for a condition.